-The Translation Centre was inaugurated in 2017 and is first of its kind in Goa.
-The objective of the centre is to promote the growth of indigenous literature and knowledge, induce the students to the field of translation and assignment of translation work.
+The Translation Centre was inaugurated in 2017 and is the first of its kind in Goa.
+The objective of the centre is to promote the growth of indigenous literature and knowledge, thereby inducting the students into the field of translation and assignment of translation work.

-Contact Person: Dr. Rakhi Amonkar
+Contact Person: Dr. Gunaji Desai

-Email: rva002@chowgules.ac.in
+Email: gsd001@chowgules.ac.in